-Mobile, Alabama is considered to be one of the Gulf Coast’s cultural centers, so it naturally follows that it is a hotspot for antiques.
-This historic city has beautiful old homes and lovely squares alongside its vibrant cultural scene.
-On top of all this, the city affords a stunning view over Mobile Bay.
-With so many reasons to visit, it is easy to see why collectors of all things old and interesting have Mobile on their list of significant cities to frequent!
+Mobile, Alabama is considered one of the cultural centers of the Gulf Coast, so it makes sense that it would be a hotspot for antiques.
+In addition to its vibrant cultural scene, this historic city boasts beautiful old homes and charming squares.
+In addition, the city offers stunning views of Mobile Bay.
+With so many reasons to visit, it is easy to see why collectors of all things old and interesting put Mobile on their list of important cities to visit!

-The antique shops of Mobile are spread nicely through the city so wherever you may be you are probably just around the corner from a treasure trove of antiques.
-One of the stores worth visiting on the outskirts of the city is La-La Land Boutique.
-This store sells a carefully curated collection of furniture, vintage clothing, accessories, and objects, specializing in mid-century modern, boho chic, rustic modern, and vintage 70's and 80's.
-Moving into the city, a small cluster of antique shops can be found on and around Mt Island Drive, including Antiques at the Loop Inc, Florida Street Vintage, and Antique Emporium at MAH.
+Mobile's antique shops are nicely scattered throughout the city, so no matter where you are, you are probably just around the corner from a treasure trove of antiques.
+One of the shops worth visiting on the outskirts of town is La-La Land Boutique.
+This store sells a carefully curated collection of furniture, vintage clothing, accessories and objects, specializing in mid-century modern, boho chic, rustic modern and vintage 70's and 80's.
+Moving into town, a small cluster of antique shops can be found on and around Mt.
+Island Drive, including Antiques at the Loop Inc, Florida Street Vintage, and Antique Emporium at MAH.

-Route 90 is the main, largest road through Mobile, and you can not drive far along it without spotting an antique store to either side.
+Route 90 is the main thoroughfare through Mobile, and you cannot drive very far without seeing an antique store on either side.
 Mary Parker Antiques is packed floor to ceiling with stunning items.
-It is a huge store, with something for everyone within its walls.
-Just a few doors down is American Pop Midtown, a nice mixture of typical flea market items with some higher-quality vintage finds.
+It is a huge store with something for everyone within its walls.
+A few doors down is American Pop Midtown, a nice mix of typical flea market items with some higher-end vintage finds.

 Closer to the bay in Mobile, collectors and shoppers will be pleased to find Olde Mobile Antiques Gallery.
-This store prides itself in offering the largest and most interesting selection of quality antique furniture, opulent accent pieces, exquisite fine art, and select collectibles on the Gulf Coast.
-There seems to be no end to the unique antiques within these 15,000 square feet and is a perfect stop for antiquing enthusiasts and also those searching for a conversation starter or two for their home.
+This store prides itself on offering the largest and most interesting selection of quality antique furniture, opulent accent pieces, exquisite fine art and select collectibles on the Gulf Coast.
+There seems to be no end to the unique antiques within these 15,000 square feet and is a perfect stop for antique enthusiasts as well as those looking for a conversation starter or two for their home.